 - Sprinkle chia seeds on yogurt, cereal, and oats.

-- Chia can be a substitute for eggs in baking.
-Mix 1 tablespoon of chia with 3 tablespoons of water.
+To use the seeds as an egg substitute, mix 1 tablespoon of chia with 3 tablespoons of water.
 Let the mixture sit for a few minutes.
-The seeds will absorb the water and form a gel that can be used instead of an egg.
+The seeds will absorb the water and form a gel that can people can use instead of an egg.

 Ginger is particularly good for health benefits relating to diabetes.